 Additional volunteers to work in the shop are always welcome – even if it is only possible for an hour at a time.

-The remaining dates for 2022:
+The remaining dates for 2026 are:

 We are accepted by the Fundraising Regulator, the independent regulator for charitable fundraising in England, Wales & Northern Ireland.
 It says, to you, that we help promote best practice, defend the sector and demonstrate compliance with the law.